 The currently used energy sources are classified according to their use and convertibility, and the classification is shown in Schema 1.
 Accordingly, while energy resources are classified as renewable and non-renewable energy sources according to their use, they are divided into primary and secondary energy sources in regard to their convertibility.
 Non-renewable energy resources, namely fossil sources and core sources, are predicted to be depleted in a short time.
-Renewable energy sources, on the other hand, can renew themselves at the same rate as the energy taken from the energy source or faster than the depletion rate of the source.
+Renewable energy sources or faster than the depletion rate of the source.
 Primary energy sources such as coal, oil, natural gas, hydraulic, nuclear, wave-tide, biomass, wind and solar are the forms of energy that have not undergone any change or transformation.
-Electricity, diesel, gasoline, hydrogen, diesel, secondary coal, coke, petroleum coke, liquefied petroleum gas (LPG), and air gas are the types of energy acquired by converting primary energy (Koç & Şenel, 2013).
+Electricity, diesel, gasoline, hydrogen, diesel, secondary coal, coke, petroleum coke, liquefied petroleum

-1 Dr., Mersin University
+&lt;sup>1 Dr., Mersin University